espressif/esp-idf/docs/en/security/secure-boot-v1.rst

 - To understand the secure boot process, please familiarize yourself with the standard :doc:`../api-guides/startup`.

-- Both stages of the boot process, including initial software bootloader load and subsequent partition & app loading, are verified by the secure boot process, in a chain of trust relationship.
+- Both stages of the boot process, including initial second stage bootloader load and subsequent partition & app loading, are verified by the secure boot process, in a chain of trust relationship.

 Secure Boot Process Overview